Blues vs. Kraken Prediction & Picks - October 14

 Blues vs. Kraken Prediction & Picks: Line, Spread, Over/Under - October 14

-The St. Louis Blues (0-0-1) host the Seattle Kraken (0-2) at Enterprise Center on Saturday, October 14 at 8:00 PM ET on ESPN+, BSMW, and ROOT Sports NW.
-The Blues were defeated by the Dallas Stars 2-1 in a shootout in their last outing, while the Kraken are coming off a 3-0 loss to the Nashville Predators.
+The Seattle Kraken (0-2) host the St. Louis Blues (0-0-1) at Enterprise Center on Saturday, October 14 at 8:00 PM ET on ESPN+, BSMW, and ROOT Sports NW, with each team heading into the game following a loss.
+The Kraken fell to the Nashville Predators 3-0 in their last outing, while the Blues are coming off a 2-1 shootout loss to the Dallas Stars.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.